-\end{corollary} \begin{remark} In this paper, we restrict ourselves to reflexive sheaves.
+\begin{remark} In this paper, we restrict ourselves to reflexive sheaves.
 We expect that most of the results extend to equivariant torsion-free coherent sheaves, described in terms of families of multifiltrations \cite{perl,Koo11}.
-As the applications we have mind concern stable vector bundles, it is enough to consider the category of reflexive sheaves, where the results and proofs are simpler to express. \end{remark}
+Since the applications we have in mind concern stable vector bundles, it is enough to consider the category of reflexive sheaves, where the results and proofs are simpler to express. \end{remark}